Urban Sprawl Is Associated with Reduced Access and Increased Costs of Water and Sanitation: Results

 \section{Results}

-{ Buildings' locations were extracted from the Google Open Buildings dataset, which contains the location and footprint of all constructions across multiple countries \cite{sirko2021continental}.
-We focus on over 100 major cities in Asia, Africa and Latin America, with a total population of around 650 million inhabitants and 183 million buildings.
-For city $i$, we delineate its perimeter based on the proximity of its buildings and identify its centre, usually the main square, market or transport station (details in the Methods section).
-In the vast majority of cities, the area near the centre is mainly occupied by buildings, and it decreases for regions far from the centre (Figure \ref{RadialFigure}).
-Yet, there are vast heterogeneities between what is constructed and how that decreases with distance.
-In São Paulo and Jakarta, for example, up to 50\% of the surface near the city centre corresponds to a building, but in Cairo, with a similar population, less than 20\% of the city near the centre corresponds to buildings (Figure \ref{RadialFigure}).
-In general, African cities and smaller urban agglomerations have fewer constructed surface near the centre, increasing urban sprawl.
+{ We focus on over 100 major cities in Asia, Africa, and Latin America, selected with the objective of representing the most urban populations from the regions and capturing a wide range of geophysical and economic conditions (details in the SM).
+For each city, we first delineate its perimeter using detailed information based on the location and footprints of buildings from the Google Open Buildings dataset \cite{sirko2021continental}.
+This definition enables us to apply the same criteria across cities using the proximity of infrastructure (as it is done elsewhere \cite{Africapolis}).
+In total, there are 650 million inhabitants and 183 million buildings in the selected areas.
+Then, we manually define its centre, which is frequently the main square or transport station (details are provided in the Methods section).
+Although there may be many candidates for the centre of the city, the objective is to identify remote areas, for which the precise location of the city centre is less critical \cite{lemoy2021radial}.
+The proportion occupied by buildings decreases for regions far from the centre, but there are vast heterogeneities between what is constructed and how that decreases with distance (Figure \ref{RadialFigure}).
+In São Paulo and Jakarta, for example, up to 50\% of the surface near the city centre is occupied by buildings, whereas in Cairo (with a similar population), less than 20\% of the surface near the centre is occupied by buildings.
+In general, African cities have a smaller constructed surface area near the centre, which increases urban sprawl.

 }